Semi-supervised Medical Image Segmentation through Dual-task Consistency: Introduction

 \section{Introduction}

 Accurate and robust segmentation of organs or lesions from medical images plays an essential role in many clinical applications such as diagnosis and treatment planning~\cite{masood2015survey}.
-With a large amount of labeled data, deep learning has achieved the state-of-the-art performance on automatic image segmentation~\cite{long2015fully,chen2018encoder}.
+With a large amount of labeled data, deep learning has achieved the state-of-the-art performance on automatic image analysis~\cite{long2015fully,chen2018encoder,song2020cpm}.
 For medical image, however, annotations are often expensive to acquire as both expertise and time are needed to produce accurate annotations, especially in 3D volumetric images.
 To reduce the labeling cost, recently, many methods are proposed to develop a high-performance model for medical image segmentation with less labeled data.
 For example, combining user interaction with deep neural network to perform image segmentation interactively can reduce the labeling efforts~\cite{bifseg,deepigeos}.
 Self-supervised learning approaches utilize unlabeled data to train models in a supervised manner to learn fundamental knowledge for knowledge transfer~\cite{zhu2020rubik}.
-Semi-supervised learning framework obtains high-quality segmentation results by learning from a limited amount of labeled data and a large set of unlabeled data directly~\cite{li2020transformation}.
+Semi-supervised learning framework obtains high-quality segmentation results by learning from a limited amount of labeled data and a large set of unlabeled data directly~\cite{li2020transformation,qiao2018deep,zhou2019semi,xia20203d,masood2019automatic}.
 Weakly supervised learning methods learn from bounding boxes, scribbles or image-level tags for image segmentation rather than using pixel-wise annotation, which reduces the burden of annotation~\cite{dai2015boxsup, lin2016scribblesup,lee2019ficklenet}.
-In this work, we focus on the semi-supervised segmentation methods, as the performance of weakly supervised learning and self-supervised learning are much limited for segmentation of 3D medical images, and it is more practical to acquire a small set of fully annotated images with a large set of unannotated images.
+In this work, we focus on the semi-supervised segmentation methods, as it is more practical to acquire a small set of fully annotated images with a large set of unannotated images.

 Many recent successful SSL methods ~\cite{yu2019uncertainty, li2020transformation,nie2018asdnet, li2020shape} incorporate unlabeled data by performing unsupervised consistency regularization.
 To be specific, they can either add small perturbations to the unlabeled samples and enforce the consistency between the model predictions on the original data and the perturbed data ~\cite{yu2019uncertainty, li2020transformation}, or just directly enforce the similar prediction distributions on the entire unlabeled dataset with an adversarial regularization ~\cite{nie2018asdnet, li2020shape}.
 Thus, we have learned that the essence of the discussed SSL works is to enforce the consistency on predictions of unlabeled data via a regularization term in loss function.